80-year-old kills wife of 57 years because she had Alzheimer’s, Nebraska cops say

 In 2020, there were nearly 6 million Americans diagnosed with Alzheimer’s disease, according to the Centers for Disease Control and Prevention.

-A Miami-Dade ALF worker slapped a man with Alzheimer’s and pulled his hair, state says
+A Miami-Dade ALF worker slapped a woman with Alzheimer’s and pulled her hair, state says

 Man warned Biden would ‘get his head blown off’ unless Congress paid him, feds say